 – Mary Elizabeth Strunk, Assistant Director of Foundation and Corporate Relations, Amherst College

-- Identify and employ crucial steps to take to prepare to write
+- Identify and employ crucial steps to take to prepare to write an NIH grant application

 - Acquire key information about effective NIH writing strategies